How data management features apply to canvas

-Data residency for Slack allows your organization to choose the region where certain types of data are stored.
-Canvas data at rest will be stored in your selected region.
-If you’ve already configured data residency for Slack, no additional setup is required for canvas.
+Data residency for Slack allows you to choose the region where certain types of data are stored.
+Data from canvases that you create after configuring data residency will be stored in your selected region.
+The data from any canvases that you created prior to enabling data residency will remain stored in the US.

-In an Enterprise Grid organization, anyone with the Compliance Admin system role can place a legal hold on specific members to preserve their messages and files in Slack.
+In an Enterprise Grid organisation, anyone with the Legal Holds Admin system role can place a legal hold on specific members to preserve their messages and files in Slack.

 A canvas on its own

-- Be associated with one of the hold’s custodians AND
+- Be associated with one of the hold’s custodians.

 - Have been active during the hold period.